 "I don't complain," Walls chimed in from the chair.
 "I like getting my hair cut."

 Some people refer to Paulo Saltarello simply as "Paul."
 By birth he is "Paulo," the name his Italian countrymen use, but during his 51-year ca…

 Inmates who have money in their commissary accounts pay for their haircuts, Fiduccia said.
 They cost $13 for men, $15 for women.
 Beard trims are $3.
 Inmates with no money can still get haircuts, but not beard trims.
 If they work in the kitchen, however, Fiduccia encourages trims.
 And all inmates have to sign up in advance for their time in Saltarello's chair so she can keep his day orderly.

 "I always ask him if he wants to take a break, but he doesn't," she said.

 Saltarello had no women's hair to cut that day.
 Currently, they comprise 15 of the jail's 130 or so inmates, Fiduccia said.
-The latter number is down from 180 to 190, partially due to the state's bail reform law that took effect this year.
-The officer added that women who are on their way to prison often ask to have their heads shaved so as to deny corrections officers the satisfaction of doing so there.
+The latter number is down from 180 to 190, partly due to the state's bail reform law that took effect this year.
+The officer added that women on their way to prison often ask to have their heads shaved so as to deny corrections officers the satisfaction of doing so there.